17 Healthy Pantry Staples For Quick Meals + 55 Recipes & Healthy Pantry Printable!

 With so many people eating at home now and needing to shop strategically and quickly, I thought it would be useful to compile a list of healthy pantry staples to keep on hand.
 With a master list like this, you can work to buy (or sometimes make) what you need to be able to put together quick healthy meals easily.

 To create this pantry resource, I looked through my cupboards, fridge, and freezer and thought about the things that I used the most and were the most versatile.
-If you work towards having most of the things on this list, you will be able to make most of the recipes on AOC – and of course other recipes, too, lol.
+If you work towards having most of the things on this list, you will be able to make most of the recipes you’ll find on this site – and of course other recipes, too!

 Since I wanted a complete real food pantry guide for you, the printable list you’ll get is pretty much everything you’d find in my pantry, fridge and freezer most of the time.